 1 – It’s My Vacation Too.

 We absolutely love planning our Disney trips!
-To us, it’s all part of the excitement of the vacation to book those resort and dining reservations and to check out FastPasses.
+To us, it’s all part of the excitement of the vacation to book those resort and dining reservations.
 But, when we stopped for a moment and looked at our vast plans, we realized we really didn’t include our daughter’s ideas at all.
 It’s not that she didn’t have ideas, but we simply didn’t listen.
 Sit down with your kids for a Disney planning night!
 Have a few snacks, turn off the TV, put down the cell phones, and go over some plans with your kids.
 Talk about resorts, restaurants, attractions, and entertainment.
 You may find that some of the things you thought they would be really excited about the most don’t intrigue them at all!
 Of course, parents have the final say because it’s coming out of our bank account.
-But, it’s awesome family time and a self-confidence boost for your child to share their opinions and to be include in such important planning.
+But, it’s awesome family time and a self-confidence boost for your child to share their opinions and to be included in such important planning.

 2 – I Love Swimming!